DaisyDurand/Cloud-Network-Diagram/README.md

 # Network-Diagram

 <h2>Description</h2>
-The project consists of a diagram that depicts the setup of private cloud network secured by a firewall.
+<p>The project consists of a diagram that depicts the setup of private cloud network secured by a firewall.
 It also includes an Ansible jumbox and the Docker containers running on 2 VMs.
-Load balancer
+Load balancer</p>
 <br/>

 <h2>Environments Used </h2>